hugosykes/gilded-rose/README.md

 # Sulfuras

-Sell in date nor quality increase at any point
+Sell in date nor quality increase at any point - quality is always 80

 # Backstage passes